National Donor Sabbath

 How to promote National Donor Sabbath

-- Host activities such as a donor registration drive, donor workshop or candle lighting ceremony (in a socially distant setting or virtually).
+- Host activities such as a donor registration drive or donor workshop.

-- Invite a representative from Gift of Life to speak to your organization (virtually).
+- Invite a representative from Gift of Life to speak to your organization in person or virtually

 - Share information via social media.